 - Wool Production

 Consequently, this breed could be an excellent choice for both ranchers and textile companies.
-However, these sheep also make exceptional pets, especially when kept in small manageable herds.
+However, Suffolk sheep also make exceptional pets, especially when kept in small manageable flocks.
+They are also a popular show sheep breed.

-Still, let’s first review the two most prevalent benefits of raising Suffolk sheep: Meat and wool.
+Let’s first review the two most prevalent benefits of raising Suffolk sheep: Meat and wool.
+Then we will discuss Suffolk milk production.

 Suffolk sheep are a particularly muscular breed.
 As such, their meat tends to be lean, grassy, and slightly sweet.
 The lamb and mutton this breed produces are sought-after products.